cooliris/embed-wall/README.md

 Cooliris Embed Wall
 ==========
 **On March 1, 2015, the centrally-hosted version of the Embed Wall will stop working.
-Please use the following information to self-host the SWF before this time.**
+Please use the following information to host a copy on your site before this date.**

 # Overview

 The Embed Wall was developed to enable web publishers to present photo and video content using the Cooliris Wall user interface.
 The Embed Wall fetches photos and videos from a supported source, and enables users to browse, view, and play slideshows.

-Originally, web publishers pointed at a centrally-hosted version of the Embed Wall SWF.
-While the product is no longer supported, many web properties continue to depend on it, so we are making the SWF available for self-hosting.
+The Embed Wall is no longer supported, and the centrally-hosted copy will become unavailable on March 1, 2015.
+Since many web properties still depend on it, we are making the SWF available for self-hosting to smooth the transition to another solution.

 ### Caution